Bulawayo travel guide: Everything you need to know

 Avoid actions that could be seen as being politically motivated, such as taking photos of police, army personnel, government buildings, etc. If a cavalcade of police cars and motorbikes approach, this probably means the president is travelling in the convoy.
 Pull off the road completely and wait for the vehicles to pass.
 See more information about safety in Zimbabwe here.

 Visit the Bulawayo Publicity Association office on Robert Mugabe Way between Leopold Takawira and 8th Avenue, to get brochures and information about Bulawayo.
-You can also pick up a copy of the magazine Zikhuphani from coffee shops and bookshops, to read about events and classes in Bulawayo.
+You can also pick up magazines advertising local events at coffee shops and bookshops, or join Facebook groups related to Bulawayo.

 Health

-There aren’t wild animals in Harare, but there may be spiders, insects and small (usually harmless) ‘creepy-crawlies’ around.
+There aren’t many wild animals in Bulawayo centre, but there may be spiders, insects and small (usually harmless) ‘creepy-crawlies’ around.
 The general rule is that if you stay away from them, they will stay away from you.
-If you have been bitten by something and are in pain, visit your nearest pharmacy or tell your lodge manager.
+If you have been bitten by something and are in pain, visit your nearest pharmacy or tell your accommodation manager.
 If you are staying in a lodge or hotel, staff will be equipped to deal with emergencies.

 Groceries and food

-There are grocery stores at the ‘conventional’ shopping centres that I mentioned above: Spar, TM, Bon Marche – these are well-stocked and well-kept.
+There are grocery stores at the ‘conventional’ shopping centres that I mentioned above – these are well-stocked and usually well-kept.
 Due to Zimbabwe’s current economic situation, some products are imported from South Africa, which is a little more expensive, but there is a wide variety.
 Fresh produce is abundant.

 Bulawayo prides itself in its high quality of beef – it is situated in cattle country.
 If you’re a carnivore, don’t hesitate to order a large steak in one of Bulawayo’s restaurants.